Get the facts

 NOTHIN' BUT THE COLD, HARD TRUTH.

-Source: "The Health Consequences of Smoking—50 Years of Progress.
-A Report of the Surgeon General."
-U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.
-Smoking-Attributable Morbidity, Mortality, and Economic Costs, 2014.
-Report.
+Source: U.S. Department of Health and Human Services.
+The Health Consequences of Smoking: 50 Years of Progress.
+A Report of the Surgeon General.
+Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.

 Studies show that there is a positive connection between tobacco promotions and the people who see them's susceptibility to smoking.

 Source: Paynter J, Edwards R. The impact of tobacco promotion at the point of sale: a systematic review.
 Nicotine Tob Res.
 2009;11:25–35.